yea-hung/draw_a_dag/README.md

 # Description

-R code for drawing a DAG (directed acyclic graph), using definition of R objects.
+R function for drawing a DAG (directed acyclic graph).
+Though other functions or packages exist for doing this in R, they require specification of the DAG using knowing [dot](https://graphviz.org/) (Graphviz) or [Mermaid](https://github.com/mermaid-js/mermaid).
+In comparison, this function requires specification of the DAG using R objects.

 # Dependencies